swamiiyer/disease/README.md

-`attack_sequence.py`: This script reads in a network in GraphML format, computes the order in which the vertices of the network must be removed using various (betweenness, closeness, degree, and eigenvector) attack strategies and simultaneous and sequential attack modes.
+`attack_sequence.py`: This script reads in a network in GraphML format, computes the order in which the vertices of the network must be removed using various (random walk, referral, betweenness, closeness, degree, and eigenvector) attack strategies and simultaneous and sequential attack modes.
 The orderings are pickled in a file.

 `disease.py`: This script simulates disease dynamics on complex networks using the parameters specified in `<params file>`, and prints the final